-Stockholders may present a proper proposal for consideration at the 2022 annual meeting of stockholders by submitting their proposal in writing to the Office of the Secretary of the Company at the Company's principal executive offices in a timely manner.
+Stockholders may present a proper proposal for consideration at the 2023 annual meeting of stockholders by submitting their proposal in writing to the Office of the Secretary of the Company's principal executive offices in a timely manner.

-For stockholders who wish to present a proposal, other than a director nomination to the proxy access provision of our by-laws (the "Proxy Access By-law"), to be considered for inclusion in our proxy statement and for consideration at the 2022 annual meeting, pursuant to Rule 14a-8 under the Exchange Act, the proposal must be delivered to the Office of the Secretary at the Company's principal executive offices no later than December 29, 2021.
+For stockholders who wish to present a proposal, other than a director nomination to the proxy access provision of our by-laws (the "Proxy Access By-law"), to be considered for inclusion in our proxy statement and for consideration at the 2023 annual meeting, pursuant to Rule 14a-8 under the Exchange Act, the proposal must be delivered to the Office of the Secretary at the Company's principal executive offices no later than December 28, 2022.
 Stockholder proposals must otherwise comply with the requirements of Rule 14a-8 of the Exchange Act.

-For stockholders who wish to present a proposal for nominations or other business for consideration at the 2022 annual meeting, but who do not intend for the proposal to be included in our proxy statement, pursuant to the advance notice provisions contained in our by-laws, the proposal must be delivered to the Office of the Secretary at the Company's principal executive offices no earlier than February 15, 2022 and no later than March 17, 2022, provided, however, that in the event that the date of the 2022 annual meeting is more than thirty days before or more than seventy days after the first anniversary of the preceding year's annual meeting, notice by the stockholder must be so delivered no earlier than the close of business on the one hundred twentieth day prior to the 2022 annual meeting and no later than the close of business on the later of the ninetieth day prior to the 2022 annual meeting or the tenth day following the day on which public announcement of the date of the 2022 annual meeting is first made by the Company.
+For stockholders who wish to present a proposal for nominations or other business for consideration at the 2023 annual meeting, but who do not intend for the proposal to be included in our proxy statement, pursuant to the advance notice provisions contained in our by-laws, the proposal must be delivered to the Office of the Secretary at the Company's principal executive offices no earlier than February 14, 2023 and no later than March 16, 2023, provided, however, that in the event that the date of the 2023 annual meeting is more than thirty days before or more than seventy days after the first anniversary of the preceding year's annual meeting, notice by the stockholder must be so delivered no earlier than the close of business on the one hundred twentieth day prior to the 2023 annual meeting and no later than the close of business on the later of the ninetieth day prior to the 2023 annual meeting is first made by the Company.

 In 2018, the Board adopted the Proxy Access By-law.
 The Proxy Access By-law permits a stockholder, or a group of up to twenty stockholders, owning three percent or more of the Company's outstanding Common Stock continuously for at least three years to nominate and include in the Company's proxy materials Director nominees consisting of two nominees or twenty percent of the Board, whichever is greater, provided that the stockholder(s) and nominee(s) comply with the requirements of Article 1, Section 16 of our by-laws.
-To be timely for inclusion in the Company's proxy materials for our 2022 annual meeting, pursuant to the Proxy Access By-law, the stockholder(s) notice to nominate a Director must be delivered to the Office of the Secretary at the Company's principal executive offices no earlier than November 29, 2021 and no later than December 29, 2021.
+To be timely for inclusion in the Company's proxy materials for our 2023 annual meeting, pursuant to the Proxy Access By-law, the stockholder(s) notice to nominate a Director must be delivered to the Office of the Secretary at the Company's principal executive offices no earlier than November 28, 2022 and no later than December 28, 2022.
 The notice must contain the information required by our by-laws, and the stockholder(s) and nominee(s) must comply with the information and other requirements in our by-laws relating to the inclusion of stockholder nominees in our proxy materials.

-It is presently intended that the 2022 annual meeting will be held in June 2022.
+It is presently intended that the 2023 annual meeting will be held in June 2023.